How to use this powerful antioxidant to nourish dry, stretched skinPosted on February 19, 2021 Written by: 100% PURE ®

 This vitamin can even offer anti-inflammatory benefits for skin when ingested; this means that both internal and external supplementation can help dial back your inflammatory responses.
 Symptoms of inflamed skin can be recognized as redness, scaling, or irritation.

 There is no shortage of scar treatments, just as there are endless claims that vitamin E can make scars disappear completely.
-We do know that using vitamin E for scars can be an effective option for healing and lessening the appearance of skin damage – but it should be noted that it is rare to see scars completely erased without medical intervention.
+We all know that using vitamin E for scars is touted as an effective option for healing and lessening the appearance of skin damage.
+But it should be noted that it is rare to see scars completely erased without medical intervention.

 Wheat germ oil is one of the highest natural sources of vitamin E. This viscous, golden dark oil is made from pressed wheat germ: the most mineral-rich part of the wheat kernel.

 Why is wheat germ important for lessening the appearance of scars?
 Due to its high levels of antioxidants, nutrients, and essential fatty acids, wheat germ oil helps regenerate scar tissue and lubricate the skin.
-You’ll want to apply wheat germ oil to the scar as soon as it has formed.
-New scars tend to heal faster than old scars, so do not wait to begin treatment!
+You’ll want to apply wheat germ oil to the scar as soon as it has formed; new scars tend to heal faster than old scars.

 We carefully hand-select products based on strict purity standards, and only recommend products we feel meet this criteria.
 100% PURE™ may earn a small commission for products purchased through affiliate links.